rafay-pk/yearline/README.md

 ### Requirements

-- Windows 10 or Windows 11
+- Tested only on: Windows 10, Windows 11, Fedora 44
 - Node.js
 - Rust with the MSVC toolchain
 - Microsoft C++ Build Tools